 Debra Wood, RN

-Related Media: High Blood Cholesterol - Cooking Healthy Meals
+Related Media: Managing High Cholesterol: Cooking Healthy Meals

 General guidelines include:

 Alcohol can raise triglyceride levels.
-Moderation means one or fewer alcoholic beverages per day for women and two or fewer for men.
-One drink equals 12 ounces of beer or four ounces of wine or one ounce of 100-proof spirits.
+Moderation means 2 or fewer alcoholic beverages per day for women and 3 or fewer for men.
+One drink equals 12 ounces of beer or 4 ounces of wine or 1 ounce of 100-proof spirits.

 Smoking lowers HDL (good cholesterol) levels.
 If you are a smoker, consider a smoking cessation program or cessation aids to help you stop.
 Quitting smoking can improve your overall cholesterol picture and your overall health.